-Once you have successfully applied for a line of credit, you can access as much money as your credit limit allows, until you close your account.
+Once you’ve successfully applied for a line of credit, it’s there and available to dip into until you close your account.

 Is a business line of credit suitable for me?